-The role of the M&V Professional is to ensure the M&V approach used by an ACP is appropriate and meets the requirements of the ESS Rule, including PIAM&V Method Requirements published by IPART.4 The review by an M&V Professional must be conducted in accordance with standard quality assurance principles, which means they must be able to provide an independent professional opinion and they cannot peer review their own work.
+The role of the M&V Professional is to ensure the M&V approach used by an ACP is appropriate and meets the requirements of the ESS Rule.
+The review by an M&V Professional must be conducted in accordance with standard quality assurance principles, which means they must be able to provide an independent professional opinion and they cannot peer review their own work.
 However, this does not prevent an M&V Professional from collaborating with the person conducting the M&V or providing feedback or advice on the selected M&V approach.

 For the purpose of reviewing and validating an ACP's proposed M&V approach and energy models, and to allow an ACP to create ESCs, an M&V Professional should be involved at multiple stages of a project.
-In particular, the measurement procedures in relation to the baseline energy models must be deemed appropriate prior to the implementation date.5 It is recommended that an M&V Professional be involved:
+It is recommended that an M&V Professional be involved:

-during the planning phase for each implementation, prior to commencing measurement and modelling, to enable the M&V Professional to assess the M&V design
+- during the planning phase for each implementation, prior to commencing measurement and modelling, to enable the M&V Professional to assess the M&V design - before implementation of the project to review the method and parameters used to establish the baseline energy model, and - ▼ after the implementation and commissioning period to review the method and parameters used to establish the operating energy model.

-Available at: www.ess.nsw.gov.au/Auditors-Professionals/Measurement-and-Verification-Professionals/Apply-to-becomean-MV-Professional.
+3 Available at www.ess.nsw.gov.au/Methods_for_calculating_energy_savings/Project_Impact_Assessment_with_MV.